qilingframework/rtfd.io/docs/ida.md

 ![](img/ida3.png)

-- Now if you click `Continue`, Qiling will emulate the target from start (entry_point) to finish (exit_point) and paint the path green.
+- Now click `Continue`, Qiling will emulate the target from start (entry_point) to finish (exit_point) and paint the path green.

 ![](img/ida4.png)

-- If you want to start over, click `Restart`, it will clear the previous color and ask rootfs path again, then we are back to the start.
+- To start all over, click `Restart`, it will clear the previous color and ask rootfs path again, then we are back to the start.

 - Now try something new, we want to let Qiling stop at 0x0804851E.